Potez 36

 The Potez 36 was a French two-seat touring or sport monoplane designed and built by Potez.

+Design and development

 The Potez 36 was a high-wing braced monoplane with a conventional landing gear.
 It had an enclosed cabin with side-by-side seating for a pilot and passenger.
 The design had some unusual features like folding wings to make it easier to store or to tow behind a motor car.
 Some of the aircraft had Potez-designed leading-edge slats.
 The aircraft was popular with both French private owners and flying clubs with a small number being used by the French Air Force during the 1930s as liaison aircraft.